 At the 2022 Elmau Summit, G7 members committed to "sustainably increas[ing] the availability of agricultural products."
 Building upon the conventions of the Paris Agreement and other policies, it is the first summit of its kind where members have identified the close relationship between climate change and the sustainability and resilience of agriculture and food systems.
-It represents a paradigm shift from agriculture as a product of economic growth to agriculture as a product of sustainable practices.
+It represents a paradigm shift from agriculture as a product of sustainable practices.